-The face value of each Equity Share is $\gtrless 10$ and the Offer Price is $\gtrless [\bullet]$ per Equity Share.
-The Floor Price is $\gtrless [\bullet]$ per Equity Share and at the Cap Price is $\gtrless [\bullet]$ per Equity Share, being the Price Band.
-The Anchor Investor offer Price is $\gtrless [\bullet]$ per Equity Share.
+The face value of each Equity Share is \mathfrak{F} 10 and the Offer Price is \mathfrak{F} [•] per Equity Share.
+The Floor Price is \mathfrak{F} [•] per Equity Share and at the Cap Price is \mathfrak{F} [•] per Equity Share, being the Price Band.
+The Anchor Investor offer Price is \mathfrak{F} [•] per Equity Share.

-The Offer Price, Price Band and the minimum Bid Lot size for the Offer will be decided by our Company and the Selling Shareholder in consultation with the BRLMs, and advertised in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper and PratahKiran, Hindi daily newspaper (Hindi also being the regional language of Delhi, where our Registered Office is located), each with wide circulation, at least two Working Days prior to the Bid/ Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
+The Offer Price, Price Band and the minimum Bid Lot size for the Offer will be decided by our Company and the Selling Shareholder in consultation with the BRLMs, and advertised in all editions of $[\bullet]$, an English national daily newspaper and $[\bullet]$ editions of $[\bullet]$, a Hindi daily newspaper (Hindi being the regional language of Delhi, where our Registered Office is located), each with wide circulation, at least two Working Days prior to the Bid/ Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
 The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available on the respective websites of the Stock Exchanges.
 The Offer Price shall be determined by our Company and the Selling Shareholder in consultation with the Book Running Lead Manager, after the Bid/ Offer Closing Date on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process.